GodWindows/font_fiesta/README.md

 Welcome to the ultimate font-tastic adventure!
 Tired of manually installing fonts one by one?
 Say goodbye to font installation headaches with **Font Fiesta Unzipper Extravaganza!** 🚀

 ## 🎁 What's Inside?
-Unleash the font party by simply dropping a folder on our magical tool. **Font Fiesta Unzipper Extravaganza** will gracefully unzip and install all the .ttf fonts present, turning your font collection into a dazzling display of typographic brilliance. 🌈✨
+Unleash the font party by simply selecting a folder on our magical tool. **Font Fiesta Unzipper Extravaganza** will gracefully unzip and install all the .ttf fonts present, turning your font collection into a dazzling display of typographic brilliance. 🌈✨

 ## 💃 Easy-Peasy Unzipping:
 No more tedious clicks!
-Just drag, drop, and watch the **Font Fiesta** unfold.
+Just choose your folder and watch the **Font Fiesta** unfold.
 Your fonts will be unzipped and ready to rock in no time.

 ## 🎨 Style with Ease:
 Express your creativity effortlessly as **Font Fiesta Unzipper Extravaganza** ensures all your favorite fonts are at your fingertips.
 Design projects, presentations, or documents with the perfect typeface without the hassle.